Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing

 We reimagine the design of text editors in \name, a text editor that incorporates features and workflows borrowed from digital graphics editing. \name employs a digital canvas instead of the sheet of paper metaphor.
 This means that text fragments are not seen as ink on a page but more like pieces of a collage that can be rearranged, resized, and modified at any time.
 Much like digital drawing software, \name also offers smart tools to manipulate and modify these text fragments.

-We designed \name by reviewing features found in most raster or vector image editing software and that most computer users are likely familiar with, such as colour pickers, drawing tools, and layers.
-We then mapped these features to novel text editing capabilities, favouring fast interactions for the most frequent text editing tasks as identified in the taxonomy from \citet{faigleyAnalyzingRevision1981}.
-Below, we categorize these features based on this taxonomy which differentiates between formal changes (e.g., spelling, tense, number), meaning-preserving changes (e.g., substituting a word with a synonym, reordering words in a sentence), and micro/macro changes.
-See the accompanying video for a demonstration of the system and its features.
+We designed \name by reviewing features found in most raster or vector image editing software and that computer users are likely familiar with, such as colour pickers, drawing tools, and layers.
+We then mapped these features to novel text editing capabilities, favouring fast interactions for frequent text editing tasks as identified in the taxonomy from \citet{faigleyAnalyzingRevision1981}.
+Below, we categorize these features based on this taxonomy, which differentiates between formal changes (e.g., spelling, tense, number), meaning-preserving changes (e.g., substituting a word with a synonym, reordering words in a sentence), and micro/macro changes.